The Importance of Extensive Crisis Preparation

 Here are some key takeaways we can remember for responding to crises in the moment:

-- Use local sources to communicate with people.
 When travel became possible, the CDC sent health communication specialists to educate local and state health departments, evacuation centers and emergency response centers to share life-saving information that was then disseminated to the public.
-During the crisis, CDC workers realized people would be more likely to take the information seriously if it came from local sources.
+During the crisis, CDC workers realized people would more readily trust the information if it came from local sources.
 Take credibility into account.
 The source is just as important as the message itself.

-- Modify messages during different phases of the crisis.
 The CDC identified failure to plan for communication during different phases of the crisis as a major oversight.
-Though the exact phases of a storm or other crisis can’t be specifically predicted, but recognizing this may be necessary is better than not even being aware of the possibility.
+Though the exact phases of any crisis can’t be specifically predicted, recognizing this failure is crucial for future planning.
 When Hurricane Katrina first struck, people needed information about how to remain safe from storm winds and falling debris.
 As it developed, citizens required information regarding staying off flooded roads, avoiding electrical hazards and preventing CO poisoning.
 Especially during a lengthy, complicated crisis, anticipate the need for different phases of communication with the public.